platisd/clang-tidy-pr-comments/README.md

         github_token: ${{ secrets.GITHUB_TOKEN }}
         clang_tidy_fixes: clang-tidy-result/fixes.yml
 ```

+### Using this Action to safely perform analysis of pull requests from forks

 If you want to trigger the Action using the `workflow_run` event to run analysis on pull requests
 from forks in a